-The cost of living varies from wealth bracket to wealth bracket and from country to country.
-Julius Baer introduced its Lifestyle Index to gauge the price inflation of a basket of goods for our clients in cities around the world.
-By establishing an Index for their individual lifestyles, investors can estimate what it takes in terms of portfolio returns to preserve, or even grow, their purchasing power.
+Julius Baer introduced its Lifestyle Index to gauge the price inflation of a basket of goods for our clients around the world – and with this data, investors can estimate what it takes in terms of portfolio returns to preserve, or even grow, their purchasing power.
+So what is the mirage of wealth – also known as money illusion?

 My eldest son is a long-time follower of London-based Arsenal FC.
 If this year I give him GBP 50 to buy the 2020/21 official shirt, and next year I will give him GBP 60 – the club is a knowledgeable merchandiser and releases a new shirt every year – then my son will feel richer before entering the shop next year.
 He will expect to have an extra ten pounds to spend on other merchandise, only to find out that the price of the official shirt has risen to GBP 60, therefore negating his excess cash.
 His budget offers just enough money to buy only next year’s shirt, despite the 20 per cent increase in his purchasing power.